Lesser grey shrike: Description

 The adult male lesser grey shrike has its nape, cheeks, ear and eye coverts and front part of the crown black.
 The hind part of the crown and the back is a pale bluish-grey and the rump is a similar but rather paler colour.
 The underparts are white with the lower breast and belly suffused with pink.
 The axillaries are greyish-white and the underwing coverts are brownish-black.
 The two central tail feathers are black with a white tip and base.
 The other pairs have increasing areas of white and less black.
 The primaries are black with a buff tip and white base.
 The secondaries are black with broader, paler tips but no white bases.
 The wing coverts are black with the lesser coverts being fringed with grey.
 The female has similar plumage but the head is dark grey rather than black, the ear coverts brownish-black, the upperparts a brownish-grey and the underparts less pink than the male.
 The juvenile is similar to the adults but is altogether more brown.
 It lacks the grey back and rump which are instead pale brown and faintly barred, and the underparts are white and cream without any pink.
 All birds have a brownish-black beak with a paler base to the lower mandible, brown irises and black legs and feet.
 Adult length is around 20 cm with a wing length of 13 cm and a tarsus length of 2.5 cm.

 Distribution and habitat

 The lesser grey shrike spends the summer in South and Central Europe and western Asia.
-It breeds in southern France, Switzerland, Austria, Czech Republic, Italy, the former Yugoslavia, Albania, Greece, Romania, Bulgaria and southern Russia.
+It breeds in southern France, Switzerland, Austria, Hungary, Slovakia, Czech Republic, Italy, the former Yugoslavia, Albania, Greece, Romania, Bulgaria, Ukraine and southern Russia.
 In Asia it breeds in the Middle East, its range extending as far as eastern Turkey and Iran.
 It is a vagrant to more northerly parts of Europe, usually in spring or autumn.
 Countries where it has been seen include Sweden, Finland, Denmark, United Kingdom, Netherlands, Belgium and northern France.
 It is a migratory species and winters in a broad belt across tropical southern Africa.

 During the summer the lesser grey shrike inhabits open countryside, the edges of cultivated areas, heathland with scattered bushes and trees, gardens, coppices, woodland and roadside trees.
 In its winter quarters it is usually found in scrubland and among thorn trees.